rgsilva/homeassistant-positivo/README.md

   - Currently the state is always unavailable.
 I believe we can improve this by having some kind of internal stat, possibly though an opt-in/out feature.
   - The commands are case-sensitive.
 This is easy, we can simply make them case insensitive.
   - Turn on and off commands fail.
 We can map those to the words "on" and "off" and find commands matching those words.
+- Add support for the energy stuff on devices we can measure power (such as power outlets).

 **API**